CompetitiveMazeSpoilers/Disquid.py/README.md

 ## Contribution

-Pull requests are welcome.
-For major changes, please open an issue first to discuss what you would like to change.

-Please be sure to update tests as appropriate and required.
+Please contact the developers to be granted access to contribute directly, feel free to pull and fork at any point.

 ## Support